xBrokenArrowx/MoEPipeline/README.md

 The `-FC` part is just because BFCL has some weird distinction between certain models I don't fully understand it but you need to add it for some of the models.
 See the above link.

+## Further Customization

+There are a lot of arguments that are not being used in the scripts.
+Feel free to checkout the github for both BFCL, and MoE-PEFT to discover more of the options.

+I think `python MoE-PEFT/launch.py help` will display a list of options that can be passed.
+The `gen` argument also creates a editable config file called `MoE-PEFT/moe-peft.json` with more arguments.

+Feel free to use the scripts for an understanding of the process flow rather than needing to be used all the time.